Eggnog Pancakes With Sausage

 Eggnog Pancakes And Eggnog Syrup

 Today, I’m sharing my eggnog pancakes and eggnog syrup recipes.
 It’s that time of year when eggnog is abundant in the grocery stores.
-Our favorite eggnog is from Costco, we may seem like eggnog snobs, I’m not sure.
+Our favorite eggnog is from Costco; we may seem like eggnog snobs, I’m not sure.

 Eggnog seems to make the holidays even more special.
 We serve it with lots of our holiday meals during both November and December.
 Our guests often comment that they have forgotten how great it tastes.

 Do you love pancakes slathered with butter and warm syrup?
 Then these recipes will be perfect for you and your family.
+Did I mention these are so easy to make?
+Grab a bowl, and you’ll be cooking them on the griddle in no time.

 Eggnog Pancakes And Eggnog Syrup